 Figure 3(a) shows the churn of Random Replacement divided by the churn of Max Expectation, the overall best strategy (other than Optimal, which requires future knowledge).
-As in the synthetic distributions, RR's relative performance is worse for small k, but is usually within a factor 2 of Max Expectation.
+As in the synthetic distributions, RR's relative performance is worse for small k, but is usually within a factor of 2 of Max Expectation.

-Figure 4 shows churn under the Preference List strategies with a random preference ordering in the PlanetLab trace.
-Active Preference is similar to, and worse than, Fixed Random.
+Figure 4 illustrates the general behavior of the Preference List strategies via the PlanetLab trace.
+Active PL is similar to, and worse than, Fixed Random.
 Intuitively, this is because both strategies pay for every failure that occurs on a fixed set of k nodes.
-Additionally, according to our definition of churn, Active Preference pays to add preferred nodes as soon as they recover.

-The Passive Preference strategy becomes more similar to Fixed Random as k increases.
+Additionally, according to our definition of churn, Active PL pays to add preferred nodes as soon as they recover.
+Passive PL becomes more similar to Fixed Random as k increases.
 While it doesn't pay for every failure on the top k nodes, it is usually using those nodes and pays for most of the failures.